Karen Taylor (EastEnders): Storylines

 Karen and Mitch's daughter Chantelle Atkins (Jessica Plummer), joined by her husband Gray (Toby-Alexander Smith) and two children Mia (Mahalia Malcolm) and Mackenzie (Isaac Lemonius), arrives in Walford to work as a hairdresser.
 During celebratory drinks in The Queen Victoria public house, Chantelle bumps into Mitch, who she has not seen for a long time.
 Chantelle later meets Karen and reconnects with her family after moving into No. 1 Albert Square.
 After it transpires that Gray had been abusing Chantelle and murdered her in September 2020, Karen is distraught as she had only reconnected with her the year prior.
 She maintains an on-off relationship with Mitch during 2020 and 2021, and they often step in to look after Chantelle's children before they discover Gray was responsible for Chantelle's murder in March 2022, with Karen helping the police incarcerate him.

 After a disagreement on the future of their son Albie Watts (Arthur Gentleman), Keanu kidnaps Albie from Sharon, but decides he cannot go through with it and calls Karen.
 Keanu tells Karen to hide Albie at her Kandice's house.
 Keanu claims to Sharon that Albie was abducted when he turned his back.
 In order to cover his tracks, Keanu posts a ransom note through Sharon's door demanding £50,000 in exchange for Albie to be returned.
 Phil lends Sharon the money for Albie, and Keanu convinces Sharon to arrange for Karen to drop off the ransom money to the false abductors, to which Sharon agrees.
 Karen then retrieves Albie.
 Two weeks later, Keanu tries to get the money from Karen but both are caught by Mitch and they admit to Albie's kidnap, leaving Mitch disgusted.
 When the scheme is exposed, Sharon slaps Karen and Phil vows revenge on the Taylors for taking his money.
 Karen then flees Walford for Spain in December 2023 with the money, Mitch, Bailey, Mia, and Mackenzie.

 Karen returns in February 2024, claiming to have not heard from Keanu in months.
 She aggressively interrogates the residents for answers, to no avail, despite some acting suspiciously.
 She is convinced to leave by Bernadette.
 After hearing that Dean Wicks (Matt Di Angelo) had been arrested for Keanu's murder, Karen returns in June 2024 for Keanu's funeral.
-Karen is unaware that Keanu was in fact murdered by Linda Carter (Kellie Bright), with Sharon, Kathy Cotton (Gillian Taylforth), Denise Fox (Diane Parish), Stacey Slater (Lacey Turner), and Suki Panesar (Balvinder Sopal) all assisting in covering up his murder.
+Karen is unaware that Keanu was in fact killed by Linda Carter (Kellie Bright) in defence of Sharon, with Kathy Cotton (Gillian Taylforth), Denise Fox (Diane Parish), Stacey Slater (Lacey Turner), Suki Panesar (Balvinder Sopal), and Sharon all assisting in covering up his murder.